giantswarm/docs/src/content/getting-started/observability/logging/audit-logs/index.md

 Feb 06 09:57:37 ip-10-0-5-34.eu-central-1.compute.internal kernel: audit: type=1300 audit(1675677457.491:6132447): arch=c000003e syscall=59 success=yes exit=0 a0=55a8f8fc7fd0 a1=55a8f947eec0 a2=55a8f9b8fd10 a3=55a8f947eec0 items=2 ppid=1 pid=3659596 auid=4294967295 uid=0 gid=0 euid=0 suid=0 fsuid=0 egid=0 sgid=0 fsgid=0 tty=(none) ses=4294967295 comm="update-ssh-keys" exe="/usr/bin/update-ssh-keys" subj=system_u:system_r:kernel_t:s0 key="auditing"
 ```

 Beware that the Linux Audit Daemon is quite verbose when it comes to logging so you will need to ensure enough storage and bandwidth for your logs.
+For this we suggest you use either a SIEM tool, Opensearch or Loki

 At the moment, the Machine audit logs can be found in `journald` so you can ship them over to your <abbr title="Security information and event management">SIEM</abbr> system.